-- The application form, which can be obtained from the Academic Affairs Office, must fully describe the rationale and objectives of the course, the content and sources from which the content is to be obtained, methods and activities to be used, evaluation procedure and any pertinent deadlines to be met by the student.
+- The application form, which can be obtained from the Provost's Office, must fully describe the rationale and objectives of the course, the content and sources from which the content is to be obtained, methods and activities to be used, evaluation procedure and any pertinent deadlines to be met by the student.
 The form is to be completed by the student in conference with the instructor who has agreed to direct the study.

 - The application form with all the necessary signatures must be in the Registrar’s Office in order for the registration to be completed.

 - Faculty members are not required to direct an independent study.

 A Directed Studies course is an individualized delivery of an existing course found in the Catalog and is only offered in exceptional circumstances.
 Course outcomes and objectives for the DS course are the same as if the course was being taken in the normal, classroom delivery mode.
 Contact the Provost's Office for the approval form prior to registering for the class.